Thinkwise/docs/docs/kb/report_service/example.md

 > This record is set-up to export the Crystal Reports rpt file at 'D:\\Software_Fabriek\\Reports\example.rpt' to a PDF file that is saved to 'D:\\ReportingTest\\example_report.pdf'.
 > Printing the report is being skipped.

-Because the report needs a parameter value for report_id that is also added through the detail tab.
+Because the report needs a parameter value for report_id, that is also added through the detail tab.

 ![example report record parameter](assets/report_service/example_report_queue_record_parameter.png) *Adding the report_id parameter.*